1. MNIST Hackathon

 1. Objective 3

-Third, there’s only so much space on the die.
-Whatever you build, it needs to fit into 1,000,000 square microns, based on the AISC library provided.
-This includes the area used by the accelerators and the memory needed to hold the weights and any intermediate values.
+Third, there was only so much space on the die.
+Whatever you built, it needed to fit into 1,000,000 square microns, based on the AISC library provided.
+This included the area used by the accelerators and the memory needed to hold the weights and any intermediate values.

 2. Area Image